New Student Registration: Religious Studies

 103 World Religions: What You Need to Know

-This course teaches what you need to know to be successful by developing four competencies of a global citizen: what you need to know to interact with a client/customer/patient/neighbour who is of a different religion; what you need to know when travelling; what you need to know to do graduate studies; and what followers of this religion need to know.
-We study Indigenous religions, Hinduism, Buddhism, Taoism, Confucianism, Judaism, Christianity, Islam, Sikhism, and New Religious Movements.
-Credit will be granted for only one of RELS 198 or RELS 111/112 or RELS 120.
+This course develops four competencies of a successful global citizen: what you need to know to interact with a client/customer/patient/neighbour who is of a different religion; what you need to know when travelling; what you need to know to do graduate studies; and what followers of this religion need to know.
+We study Indigenous religions, Hinduism, Buddhism, Taoism, Confucianism, Judaism, Christianity, Islam, Sikhism, and alternative religions.
+Credit will be granted for only one of RELS 103, RELS 110, RELS 111, or RELS 112.
 Three credits.

 117 Ethical Principles for Health Care Providers

-This course is designed to provide the foundations for promoting moral development and ethical competence among health care professionals as informed by diverse religious and cultural traditions.
-Students will be introduced to the moral and ethical principles underlying debates concerning advancements in medical technologies.
-Special emphasis will be placed on the moral behaviours and skills demonstrated by exemplary health care providers in health care settings.
+This course is designed to provide the foundations for promoting ethical competence among health care professionals as informed by diverse religious and cultural traditions.
+Students will be introduced to the ethical principles and values underlying debates brough about by advancements in medical technologies.
+Special emphasis will be placed on the whole person care demonstrated by exemplary health care providers in health care settings.
 Three credits.

 Please refer to Section 9.34 Religious Studies in the Academic Calendar.